Microsoft/go/eng/doc/DeveloperGuide.md

 ### Step 3: Build the Go toolchain

-You now can edit the `go/src` directory as you would any other Go project.
+You now can edit the `go/src` directory as you would the upstream Go project.
+[The upstream "Installing Go from source" instructions](https://go.dev/doc/install/source) apply to the `go` directory and can be used to build and test.

 Note that the `go/src/go.mod` file uses a `go` directive with a version that is not available as a prebuilt binary.
 This is because that module contains the future version of Go, which is not yet released.